aspose-ocr/Aspose.OCR-Products/ocr/net/_index.md

      Multi-Language Support
     </h2>
     <p>
      Aspose.OCR for .NET supports different languages such as English, French, Spanish and Portuguese.
 More languages are to be supported with future releases of API.
-Performing OCR operation is same for all languages like following few lines perform OCR operation on an image having Spanish text
+Performing OCR operation is same for all languages like following few lines perform OCR operation on an image having Spanish text.
     </p>
     <div class="codeblock" id="code">
      <h3>